b2io/base2.io/_posts/2015-12-30-jscs-intellij-setup.md

 ![Scheme Import From](http://i.imgur.com/GVM7N2m.png)

-This will open a **Select Path** dialog window, just find your projects root directory and select the .jscsrc file located in the root.
-Then click **Ok**.
+This will open a **Select Path** dialog window.
+Just find your project's root directory and select the .jscsrc file located in the root.
+Then click **OK**.

 ![Select Path](http://i.imgur.com/LmacVz7.png)